Pfern/TtT-in-Portugal-2016/README.md

 > * Learners can develop assessment questionnaires
 > * Learners can tell what types of material are needed for each part of a training session

+---
+> As we know,
+> There are known knowns.
+> There are things we know we know.
+> We also know
+> THere are known unknowns.
+> That is to say
+> We know there are some thingse do not know.
+> But there are also unknown unknowns,
+> The ones we don't know we don't know.
+>
+>                            Donald Rumsfeld
+>
+---

 # Sunday, July 10th

  Time | Activity